YuHengsss/SD-RPN/README.md

 0. Download the pretrained model and move it to your `checkpoints` folder if you want to evaluate our pretrained model.
 ```
 # export HF_ENDPOINT=https://hf-mirror.com # for China users
+#7B
 huggingface-cli download YuhengSSS/llava-v1.5-7b-roi-K15T3-152k-v1bf16Mheads-twiginit-filled --repo-type model --local-dir ./

+#13B, need to run migrate_weights to merge weights, it is not the complete model.
+huggingface-cli download YuhengSSS/llava-v1.5-13b-roi-K15T3-152k-v1bf16Mheads-twiginit --local-dir ./  --repo-type model
 ```

-1. Install lmms-eval, check the script in `lmms-eval/install.sh`.
+1. Install lmms-eval, check the script in `lmms-eval/README.md`.

 2. Run the evaluation script in `lmms-eval`.
 Change the `checkpoint_path` to your own path.